 The Indian monsoon is often referred to seasonal reversal of winds over the Indian ocean especially in the Arabian sea, that blow from the south-west during one half of the year and form the north-east during the other.
 Almost all the eastern hemisphere of the tropics has a monsoon climate.
 Summer monsoon is a regular phenomena only in the sense that it comes every year.
-But its onset, its activity during the season, and its withdrawal are subject to variation that sometimes are circulations are mainly owing to: Differential heating of land and ocean.
+But its onset, its activity during the season, and its withdrawal are subject to variation that sometimes are

+Monsoon winds are most pronounced in the summer season of either hemisphere that is during June to September in the northern hemisphere and in January and February in southern hemisphere.
+Monsoon circulations are mainly owing to: Differential heating of land and ocean.
 The deflection of wind due to the rotation of earth.
 The Indian ocean is locked by land to the north by the Asian continent.
-This geographical feature gives rise to extreme thermal contrast between the land in ther north and ocean in the south in both summer and winter which is the crucial factor in the development of the most pronounced circulation in this part of the globe, while the large scale features of the monsoon are repetitive from year to year; large anomalies occur in both in circulation as well as in rainfall.
+This geographical feature gives rise to extreme thermal contrast between the land in the north and ocean in the south in both summer and winter which is the crucial factor in the development of the most pronounced circulation in this part of the globe, while the large scale features of the monsoon are repetitive from year to year; large anomalies occur in both in circulation as well as in rainfall.
 The monsoon region includes almost half of the African continent, South and East Asia and northern Australia.